-The University seeks to offer assistance to students who are facing personal or educational problems.
+The University seeks to assist students who are facing personal or educational problems.
 The Student Affairs Office therefore seeks to allow students to make the most out of their college experience on all levels including the personal, intellectual, vocational, social and physical by providing professional counseling services to students.
-Professional male and female counselors are present to address all problems that may be faced by the students including stress, study skills, substance abuse, and personal problems.
+Professional male and female counselors will be identified by the Student Affairs Office to address all problems that may be faced by the students including stress, study skills, substance abuse, and personal problems.